unexpectedjs/unexpected/documentation/api/addAssertion.md

 expect([1, 2, 3], 'not to have item', 4);
 ```

-If the `not` flag is present in an invocation, `expect.flags.not` will be `true`.
+Flags are made available to the handler function as an `expect.flags` object,
+where the keys are the names of the flags and the values are `true`, if the flag
+is used, or otherwise `undefined`.

+This example could be improved further.
+Since
-In this case though, since [to contain](../../assertions/array-like/to-contain/)
+[to contain](../../assertions/array-like/to-contain/) also supports the `not`
-also supports the `not` flag, one can propagate the flag as follows:
+flag, one can propagate the flag to that assertion as follows:

 <!-- unexpected-markdown freshExpect:true -->